 Accessible Parking Permits

 In Victoria, we have the Accessible Parking Permit Scheme.
 There is no fee for this permit.
-You can find more information about the Scheme on our Disability Parking Permit page.
+You can find more information about the Scheme on our Accessible Parking Permit page.